iBalajiShanmugam/adventure-spark/README.md

 ## Data Analysis

 With the data ingested and processed, you can perform various data analysis tasks on the Adventure Works dataset.
-The [dashboard](data-analysis) directory contains notebooks that explore customer behavior, product performance, sales trends, and return patterns, providing valuable insights for business decision-making.
+The [data-analysis][dashboard] directory contains notebooks that explore customer behavior, product performance, sales trends, and return patterns, providing valuable insights for business decision-making.

 ![Customer Analysis](dashboard/customer_dashboard.png)